kmekala/hemostasis-automation/hemostasis-automation/README.md

 # Diagnostics Simulation

 This repository simulates an API client for diagnostic devices, including Hemostasis and Point of Care testing devices.
-The simulation leverages mocking techniques to mimic the behavior of Werfen's endpoints using mock data.
+The simulation leverages mocking techniques to mimic the behavior of firms endpoints using mock data.

 ## Project Structure